 Since we offer custom stickers that are manufactured to fit your needs, we do not have a set pricing list.
 Instead, we work with a live pricing calculator on every product page.

 You can enter your custom size, material, and desired quantity, and it will automatically generate your price - bulk discounts included.
 The great thing about that is that you can play around with the quantities and sizes until you are 100% happy with the price.

 What is the cost of 250 die cut stickers at 3x3cm?

 250 die cut stickers at 3x3cm printed on our bestselling white vinyl material cost £43 (or 17p each).
 The custom shape will not increase the cost of your stickers.

 Our pricing calculator will give you an overview of the pricing breakdown at different sticker quantities.
 It also allows you to enter a custom quantity at the bottom, so you can create an instant custom quote.

 If you'd rather make your own, have a look at how to make die cut stickers.

 If you would like to get some die-cut stickers to see precisely what all the hype is about, how easily they peel and the cutting quality in detail, for £9 you can get 10 die cut sticker samples with your design printed on.

-Are you looking for some sticker inspiration?
-Then check out some of the best die cut stickers.
+Looking for inspiration?
+Then check out the best die cut stickers.

 If you have any questions or want to tell us about how you use die cut stickers, please get in touch with us.